 Be prepared

-To successfully prepare for the first phase of the SEC filing fee modernization on Jan.
-31, 2022, there are several steps filers can take.
+To align with the new phase of SEC filing fee modernization, there are several steps filers can take.

 Stay tuned for future posts as we explore the impact of the rule and implementation in more detail.